“My six week old baby will only sleep in my arms, whenever I put him down, even when he has fallen asleep, he wakes

 Help your baby recall his watery womb world by taking a bath together.
 Remember that in your womb, your baby was confined, not floating all stretched out, and his womb world was gently bathed in filtered light.
 By dimming the lights or bathing by candlelight with your newborn, you will help her recall the safety of her womb world and you will be able to hold her close and support her as she gradually relaxes and ‘uncurls’ her limbs.
 Bathing together is especially helpful if bonding has been interrupted by early separation or a difficult birth or feeding experience.
-It can also be lovely bonding time for father and baby.
+It can also be lovely bonding time for partner and baby.

 The calming, repetitive sounds of traditional lullabies recall the ‘womb music’ your baby heard before birth (your heartbeat, and fluids whooshing through the placenta).
 If you are feeling anxious or stressed, try humming, it will slow your breathing and help you relax so your energy will be more calming for your baby too.
 Baby music that incorporates elements such as the rhythm of a heartbeat or ‘white noise’ can have remarkable soothing effects, especially if played continuously through the night.
 Of course, your own singing voice is transportable ‘music’ that your baby is familiar with (he has been listening to your voice since before he was born) and it will help induce calm and sleepiness just as well as any commercial music –even if you don’t have a fabulous voice!

 Pinky McKay is Australia’s most recognised and respected Breastfeeding and gentle parenting expert.
 She’s an Internationally Certified Lactation Consultant (IBCLC), mum of five and best-selling author of the newly revised and updated Sleeping Like a Baby,.